scorpido74/azure-docs.nl-nl/articles/virtual-wan/virtual-wan-route-table-nva-portal.md

 ## <a name="1-sign-in"></a><a name="signin"></a>1. aanmelden

-Ga in een browser naar het [Azure Portal](https://portal.azure.com) en meld u aan met uw Azure-account.
+Open een browser, ga naar [Azure Portal](https://portal.azure.com) en meld u aan met uw Azure-account.

 ## <a name="2-create-a-virtual-wan"></a><a name="vwan"></a>2. een virtueel WAN maken